-As more and more of the Tyne Kittiwake’s favourite buildings, were either demolished or made unusable following the installation of new anti-bird deterrents, many Kittiwakes found themselves searching for alternative places to nest and bring life to the next generation of Kittiwakes.
+As more and more of the Tyne Kittiwake’s favourite buildings, are either demolished or made unusable following the installation of new anti-bird deterrents, they are finding themselves searching for alternative places to nest and bring life to the next generation of Kittiwakes.

-This was especially important at the time, with Kittiwake populations globally suffering large reductions.
+This is especially important at this time, as globally Kittiwake populations are suffering large reductions.
 Phoenix House, close to the Tyne Bridge was chosen by the Kittiwakes to build their nests.
 The owners of the building, were unable to let the Kittiwakes continue to nest and in an effort to prevent them nesting, they installed anti-bird deterrents such as netting.

 in and behind